EntityGraphQL/EntityGraphQL/docs/content/schema-creation/01-mutations.md

 metaDescription: 'Add mutations to your GraphQL schema'
 ---

-Lets add some mutations.
-Mutations are GraphQLs way all allowing modifications to data.
+Mutations are GraphQLs way of allowing you to make modifications to your data.

 Read more about GraphQL mutations [here](https://graphql.org/learn/queries/#mutations).

-In EntityGraphQL mutations are just .NET methods with the `[GraphQLMutation]` attribute that receive arguments, perform work (update data etc.) and return data.
-You can contain these in a mutation class where related mutations can be located near each other.
+In EntityGraphQL mutations are just .NET methods and there are a few ways to add or define them.

-# Adding a Mutation
+# Adding Mutations from a class

+You can keep related mutations in a class and marked each mutation method with the `[GraphQLMutation]` attribute and use the `schema.AddMutationsFrom()`.

 ```
 public class PeopleMutations